suchipi/yavascript/meta/website/docs/filesystem.md

 If the directory isn't empty, its contents will be deleted, too.

-Provides the same functionality as the command `rm -rf`.
+Provides the same functionality as the command `rm -r`.

 ```ts
 declare function remove(path: string | Path): void;